Cycling film-makers host film premier online after key dates cancelled due to coronavirus - Cycling Weekly

-In these unfamiliar times one of the small things we can do is to try to fill the cycling void and make this time at home more fulfilling.
-We urge you to support your favourite cycling brands and media producers during this time, so that they are still there for us when normality returns.
+In these unfamiliar times one of the small things we can do is to try to fill the cycling void and make this time at home more edifying.
+We urge you to support your favourite cycling brands and media producers during this period, so that they are still there for us when things return to normal.

 That is why we want to tell you about a short independent bikepacking film called Rainspotting from Peak District based tour operators Pannier.cc and UK-based bike brand Brother Cycles.
 This is a second collaborative film project between the two (after Beulah back in 2016) following an ambitious winter tour through the Scottish Highlands.